-Site value is a major burden on property owners that have large areas of land.
-A typical example is flats, units, or townhouses which would all pay lower rates compared to traditional housing styles.

-The use of site value can place pressure on Council to give concessions to categories of landowners on whom the rating burden is seen to fall disproportionately (e.g. farm land and residential use properties).
-Large landowners, such as farmers for example, are disadvantaged using site value.

-Site value would reduce Council's rating flexibility and options to deal with any rating inequities due to the removal of the ability to levy differential rates.
+- SV is a major burden on property owners that have large areas of land.
+A typical example is flats, units, or townhouses which would all pay lower rates compared to traditional housing styles. - The use of SV can place pressure on Council to give concessions to categories of landowners on whom the rating burden is seen to fall disproportionately (e.g. farm land and residential use properties).
+Large landowners, such as farmers for example, are disadvantaged using site value. - SV would reduce Council's rating flexibility and options to deal with any rating inequities due to the removal of the ability to levy differential rates.

-Net annual value
+Net annual value (NAV)

-Net annual value, in concept, represents the annual rental value of a property.
-However, in practice, net annual value is closely linked to capital improved value for residential and farm properties.
-Valuers derive the net annual value directly as 5 per cent of capital improved value.
-In contrast to the treatment of residential and farms, net annual value for commercial and industrial properties are assessed with regard to actual market rental.
+NAV, in concept, represents the annual rental value of a property.
+However, in practice, NAV is closely linked to capital improved value for residential and farm properties.
+Valuers derive the NAV directly as 5 per cent of CIV.
+In contrast to the treatment of residential and farms, NAV for commercial and industrial properties are assessed with regard to actual market rental.
 This differing treatment of commercial versus residential and farms has led to some suggestions that all properties should be valued on a rental basis.
-Overall, the use of net annual value is not well supported.
+Overall, the use of NAV is not well supported.
 For residential and farm ratepayers, actual rental values pose some problems.
-The artificial rental estimate used may not represent actual market value, and means the base is the same as capital improved value but is harder to understand.
+The artificial rental estimate used may not represent actual market value, and means the base is the same as CIV but is harder to understand.

-Council's chosen valuation basis is capital improved value as it allows greater equity outcomes.
+Council's chosen valuation basis is Capital Improved Value (CIV) as it allows greater equity outcomes.